D3tenney/mayberry/README.md

 ```

 ## Future
-Testing, improved logging, improved error handling, and cloud deployment are all forthcoming.
+Testing, payload validation, improved logging, improved error handling, and cloud deployment are all forthcoming.